This post may contain affiliate links. See my disclosure policy.

 - Preheat the oven to 180C/350F.
 Grease a 9-inch cake pan with cooking spray and set aside.

-- In a small bowl, mix together your dry ingredients.
-In a separate bowl, whisk together your eggs, sweetener, coconut oil, vanilla extract, and butter extract, until combined.
+- In a small bowl, mix together the almond flour, baking powder, and salt.
+In a separate bowl, whisk together your eggs, allulose, coconut oil, vanilla extract, and butter extract until combined.
 Add your red food coloring.

 - Gently fold through your dry ingredients into the wet and mix until combined.
 Transfer the batter into the greased cake pan and bake for 25-27 minutes, or until a skewer comes out clean from the center.